lucas-ingemar/packtrak/README.md

 That have its own table in the state.

 # KNOWN ISSUES:
 * State is not updated when a package already exists when installing it.
-Probably better to do a proper sync, not just add/remove
+Probably better to do a proper sync, not just add/remove.
+* Should probably commit db for each packagemanager in sync as well